 I am experiencing fear when learning to dive.
-How I can remove my fear when I dive?
+How can I remove my fear when I dive?

-First and most importantly of all ensure that the water you will be diving into is safe to do so.
-Is it clear and can you see the pool floor?
-Is it deep enough or is the water shallow?
+First and most importantly of all, ensure that the water you will be diving into is safe to do so.
+Is it clear, and can you see the pool floor?
+Is it deep enough, or is the water shallow?
 Diving into water that is not deep enough is extremely dangerous.

 You can then progress to a kneeling dive, diving from kneeling on one knee.
 This is a little higher and will help build your confidence to dive from standing up.

 When diving from standing up, bend your knees and start very low down, almost as low as your sitting or kneeling dives.
-Then as your confidence grows your diving will become fearless!
+Then as your confidence grows, your diving will become fearless!